h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 negative emotions and various theories of justification.
 Is cronavirus really the culprit?
 Or is it just an excuse for something more fundamental?
-Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us simply do not pocess.
-Surprisingly, I wasn't that much emotionally affected by the price this time like the roller coaster feeling I got from 2017 to 2018.
-In retrospect, I think it has to do with the fact that over the years my grown appreciation to the crypto space (primarily Bitcoin) makes it much more than just a financial investment. (but a window..)
+Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us frankly do not pocess.
+Surprisingly, I wasn't that much affected emotionally by the price this time like the roller coaster feeling I got from 2017 to 2018.
+Perhaps it has to do with the fact that my growing appreciation to the crypto space (primarily Bitcoin) over the years makes it much more than just a financial investment.
+As a technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a little bit more about disciplines such as *politics*, *economics*, *finance* and *game theories*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
+In this post, I will try to explain why.

+#### Technology

-Blockchain is facinating from the technical perspective.
+Blockchain is fascinating from the technical perspective.
 It was invented to solve the [double spend problem](https://en.wikipedia.org/wiki/Double-spending) in a decentralized setting without requiring a trusted third party.
 It